nvk/NoThirdParty/wallets/BlockchainInfo.md

 Blockchain.info claims to only store a hash of the IP address a wallet was created with.
 Accessing its website through the Tor hidden service prevents leaking your IP address.

 You must manually generate a new address for each transaction, which helps prevent spying or tracking of your payments.

+Blockchain.info received two scores from the Open Bitcoin Privacy Project’s Spring 2015 report.
+Its web wallet received a score of 22 out of 100, and its Android app 14 out of 100.